chris320211/eco-quest/README.md

-# Sustainify (Eco-Quest) - Make Your Business Sustainable
+# Sustainify - Make Your Business Sustainable

 Sustainify is a full-stack MERN web application that helps small businesses reduce their carbon footprint and become more sustainable.
 Track emissions, save costs, and make environmentally conscious decisions with simple, easy-to-use tools.